BrentNoorda/slfsrv/README.md

 if that isn't a "massive, commercial, sellable" program.
-Sure, if you're making a commercial product to sell to millions, you want a fancy user interface; but if it's just an one-off tool for weekly departmental TPS reports, then it's good enough to have the kind of simple tools a web browser-like front-end makes simple.
+Sure, if you're making a commercial product to sell to millions, you want a fancy user interface; but if it's just an one-off tool for weekly departmental TPS reports, then it's good enough to have the kind of simple GUI a web browser front-end makes easy.

-slfsrv is a general-purpose localhost app maker, and as such it could be used to make quote sophisticated tools.
+slfsrv is a general-purpose localhost app maker, and as such it could be used to make "sophisticated tools".
 For example, it could wrap around git to make a nice GUI UI (if there weren't already so many of them).
 But I expect it more often to be used for situations like these:

 * you need a front end to an existing command-line tool (e.g. collect information, run the command-line tool, the nicely format the output in the browser window)

-* you want to create an application to run on user's computers, but don't want to spend a lot of time making it
+* you want to create an application to run on your user's computers, but don't want to spend a lot of time making it

-* for organizing your daily tasks, combining web activities and local-program activites in the same menu UI (see the menu example)
+* for creating your one all-powerful home screen, organizing your daily tasks by combining web activities and local-program activites in the same menu UI (see the menu example under [getting started with demos](#getting-started))

 * you want a first-order prototype of a new product idea

-* Creation and wrapping of installation tools and procedures.
-Suppose you need to install a new executable on everyones system.
+* Creation and wrapping of installation tools.
+Suppose you need to install a new executable on everyone's system.
 You can embed that other executable and other scripts within a slfsrv executable, put a bunch of checks on inputs in front of that with slfsrv, and the result would be a quick and slick and better installation tool.

+* Help people through your organization's procedures.
+Instead of publishing a list of steps people must perform (e.g. "step 1, map to drive with this command and your name and password") you can create a GUI front end around those, write out command in the background, embedding something like [Expect](http://en.wikipedia.org/wiki/Expect) if they're complicated, and walk users through the procedures in a much friendlier manor).

 ------------------------------------------------------------------------------
 <a name="usage-helpscreen"></a>